ShadowEntertainment/ShadowEntertainment.github.io/README.md

 ### Who is Bozhidar Genchev - the dev?
 So firstly I'm the creator of this website...
 I made the Shadow Group and united my friends to work on a project together!
 Also, I use UE5 to make our games.
 So I'm a person that always had big dreams icluding my fav thing - computers!

-Lastly, Shadow Group are located in Sofia (1000), Bulgaria.

 ### Graphics
 > VHS - Vintage styled horror games with old VHS player graphics